markdflores/GMSHTutorials/readMe.txt

 E-mail: markdflores@gmail.com

 Objective:
 The primary objective of using GMSH is to create a discretized model of any surface or volume.
 However, there is a lot of difficulty in creating meshes that required a lot of coding.
 Many of the “.geo” files have simple geometries and some have more intensive coding.
+Most of the .geo files are imported into a VTMS software.
+The VTMS is a pre-processing tool part of a FEA software package that goes with BSAM.

+Tutorial:
+The best way to learn how gmsh creates a composite is to look at the compositeplate.geo.
+It takes a simple block and uses a “For” loop to create a composite for you.

+Updates: 7/1/2016
+1) Modifications to compositeplate.geo (composite3.geo)
+1.1) Modified the extrusion For loop
+1.2) Created a physical volume and physical surface to have better boundary conditions for the VTMS architecture.
+1.3) Documentation

 Updates: 7/1/2016
 1) Problems Encounter Ticket 00001 - For Loop Problem for Composite Composites